glutanimate/hint-hotkeys/docs/description.md

 ### CONFIGURATION

 To change the hotkeys, simply head to *Tools* → *Add-ons*, find *Hint Hotkeys* in the list of add-ons, and then click on the *Config* button.
 The info pane to the right will explain how to set the keys.

+### TROUBLESHOOTING

+If the default hotkeys and/or your customized hotkeys do not work, it is likely due to a key conflict with a card template, add-on, or Anki itself.
+In that case please try out another hotkey, taking heed to go back to Anki's main screen to make sure your changes are applied.

 <!-- CHANGELOG -->